 TIP

 All first come first serve campgrounds are basic without showers.
-Public showers in Banff are located at the Fenland Recreation Centre, Banff Upper Hot Springs (for daily admission fee 8.48 CAD), or Banff Centre (only 5.50 CAD if you visit during public swim hours).
+Public showers in Banff are located at the Fenland Recreation Centre, Banff Upper Hot Springs or Banff Centre – more details about showers below in FAQ section.

 Location: 33 km from Banff along Bow Valley Parkway